Christopher McIntyre

 Kidney Med · 2024

-Researchers developed a new concentrated solution containing icodextrin and dextrose for use in the abdominal cavity to improve the removal of excess salt and water.
-Testing in animals and a small group of humans showed that this solution removed significantly more sodium and fluid than standard peritoneal dialysis fluids without causing serious side effects or tissue damage.
-This approach may eventually offer a new way to manage fluid overload in patients with kidney or heart failure.
+Researchers developed and tested a novel, sodium-free intraperitoneal solution containing 30% icodextrin and 10% dextrose to optimize fluid and sodium removal.
+In animal models and a small study of ten human patients with kidney failure, this new solution removed significantly more water and sodium than standard peritoneal dialysis solutions without causing serious adverse events or tissue damage.
+These findings suggest the solution could be a highly effective treatment for managing fluid overload in patients with kidney failure or other swelling disorders like heart failure.

 (23)NaMRI Assessed Cyst Sodium Concentration in Polycystic Kidney Disease to Identify Cyst Metabolic Activity: A Proof of Concept Study.